lincolnhard/v4l2-framebuffer/README.md

 ```sh
 $ v4l2-ctl --list-formats-ext
 ```

 By default, `640x480` is used.
-You can specify the resolution via the parameters - the first one is the width, second is height.
+You can specify the resolution via commandline paramters. <br>
+The first parameters will be the width, the second one will be the height.

 To change your desired resolution, edit macro IM_WIDTH, IM_HEIGHT inside video_capture.h